ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Domain Owners should periodically review their SPF records to ensure that the authorization conveyed by the records matches the domain's current needs.

-Some Mail Receiver architectures might implement SPF in advance of any DMARC operations.
-This means that a SPF hard fail ("-") prefix on a sender's SPF mechanism, such as "-all", could cause a message to be rejected early in the SMTP transaction, before any DMARC processing takes place, if the message fails SPF authentication checks.
+SPF was intended to be implemented early in the SMTP transaction, meaning it‘s possible for a message to fail SPF validation prior to any message content being transmitted, and so some Mail Receiver architectures might implement SPF in advance of any DMARC operations.
+This means that an SPF hard fail ("-") prefix on a sender's SPF mechanism, such as "-all", could cause a message to be rejected early in the SMTP transaction, before any DMARC processing takes place, if the message fails SPF authentication checks.
 Domain Owners choosing to use "-all" to terminate SPF records should be aware of this, and should understand that messages that